OpenZeppelin/openzeppelin-test-helpers/README.md

 ### makeInterfaceId (interfaces = [])
+#### ERC165
-Calculates the [EIP 165](https://eips.ethereum.org/EIPS/eip-165) interface ID of a contract, given a series of function signatures.
+Calculates the [ERC165](https://eips.ethereum.org/EIPS/eip-165) interface ID of a contract, given a series of function signatures.

 ---